derekmoran/domSnakeGame/README.md

 ## System Requirements

-Developed and tested on Chrome 110+.
-Does seems to work fine in Firefox 110+, Edge 110+, and Safari 16.3+.
+Developed and tested on Chrome 110+, but seems to work fine in Firefox 110+, Edge 110+, and Safari 16.3+ as well.
 YMMV on other browsers.

 I've tried to make this responsive.
 It *should* work on resolutions as low as 320x568.